2689378219/YUSUPU.github.io/_pages/about.md

 ---
 permalink: /
-title: "Yusupu Ainiwaer | Time Series Analysis Researcher"
+title: "About Me"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-Welcome to my personal website!
-I am **Yusupu Ainiwaer**, a Master's student at the College of Computer Science and Technology, Xinjiang University.
-My research focuses on **time series analysis**, including algorithm design, data modeling, and the application of machine learning in time series.
+I am **Yusupu Ainiwaer**, an MS student (2024–present) at the College of Computer Science and Technology, Xinjiang University.
+My research focuses on **time series analysis**, focusing on developing advanced forecasting, analysis, and modeling techniques with a particular emphasis on integrating **large language models (LLMs)** for enhanced data understanding.

 ---

 ## Research Interests
 - Time Series Forecasting
-- Deep Learning Model Optimization
-- Data-Driven Decision Support Systems
+-  Large language model (LLM) integration in time series modeling
+- Spatio-temporal data analytics and deep learning optimization

 ---